christianhaitian/PortMaster/ports.md

 Title="Aleph-One_Marathon_Infinity ."
 Desc="An open source version of Bungie's Marathon Infinity first person shooter.
 All files have been included." porter="romadu" locat="alephone-marathoninfinity.zip" runtype="rtr"

+Title="Alien_vs_Predator ."
+Desc="The three most ferocious species in the universe in a bloodthirsty battle for the ultimate prize: survival.
+Take your pick: be a Colonial Marine, a Predator or an Alien.
+Fight through suspense-filled environments: from starships and space stations to colonial bases and eerie planetscapes.
+One wrong move turns you from hunter to prey.
+You will need the original files of the PC release copied to the ports/avp folder." porter="Cebion" locat="avp.zip"

 Title="AM2R ."
 Desc="Another Metroid 2 Remake.
 An action-adventure game developed by Argentinian programmer Milton Guasti (also known as DoctorM64).
 You'll need to provide your own am2r android apk into the ports/am2r/gamedata folder.
 Make sure it is named am2r.apk.
 The name is case sensitive." porter="Johnny on Flame" locat="AM2R.zip"

 Title="Bermuda_Syndrome ."
 Desc="A reimplemntation of the Berumuda Syndrome engine.
 You will need the original files of the PC release or PC demo copied to the ports/bermuda/DATA folder." porter="jetup" locat="Bermuda_Syndrome.zip"